| | | | Click

 sustaining arts (skills) including languages and civics.

-Requisites
+| Requisites

 for the state of science to exist.
+Compassion

-with its capacities for:
+with its capacities for: Inclusiveness

 Collegiality,

-Inquiry, wonder and forgiveness
+openness and sharing Inquiry, wonder and forgiveness Honesty

-and trust
+and trust Generosity

 of Time